+In 1969, the inspiration and instigator was a local teacher, Pat Gray.
+She contacted then-CFUW Nanaimo member Myrtle Siebert for help in delivering a Seashore curriculum to her classes.
+Myrtle asked a group of members – mostly young mothers – to help.
 The original ten were Myrtle Siebert, Berniece Harding, Joanne Blackman, Dorea Holmes, Barbara Narver, Jean Bourne, Priscilla Vipond, Jean McRae, Sue Douglas and Wendy Smiley.

 In 2000, the Club received the City of Nanaimo Environmental Achievement Award for promoting a better understanding of Nanaimo’s rich marine life among elementary school students.